Pancreatitis – Diagnosis, Symptoms, and Treatment

-Chronic pancreatitis is a medical condition characterized by long-term repetitive pancreatic injury and inflammation, which ultimately results in pancreatic fibrosis and dysfunction.
+Chronic pancreatitis is a medical condition characterized by long-term repetitive pancreatic injury and inflammation, ultimately resulting in pancreatic fibrosis and dysfunction.
 The most common cause is chronic alcohol use.
-The pancreas is a critical organ that has both endocrine (hormonal) and exocrine (enzymatic) function.
-Islet cells in the pancreas generate important hormones such as insulin and glucagon.
-The pancreas also releases digestive enzymes such as lipases, amylases, and proteases – this are essential for proper digestion and nutrition.
+The pancreas is a critical organ with both endocrine (hormonal) and exocrine (enzymatic) function.
+Islet cells in the pancreas generate essential hormones such as insulin and glucagon.
+The pancreas also releases digestive enzymes such as lipases, amylases, and proteases – these are essential for proper digestion and nutrition.

 In chronic pancreatitis, the normal functions of the pancreas are impaired.
 Loss of insulin synthesis and secretion can result in diabetes mellitus.
 Decreased release of digestive enzymes may lead to impaired digestion and malabsorption.
-Chronic pancreatitis is associated with a significantly high morbidity and mortality.
+Chronic pancreatitis is associated with significantly high morbidity and mortality.
 It is a risk factor for pancreatic cancer and a common cause of death.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
-By the end of this article, you will have the answers to these essential questions:

 The pancreas is a critical gastrointestinal organ that plays roles in both metabolism and digestion.
-Islet cells in the pancreas are hormone producing cells that generate insulin and glucagon.
-Insulin and glucagon are key regulators of blood glucose levels.
+Islet cells in the pancreas are hormone-producing cells that generate insulin and glucagon.
+Insulin and glucagon are critical regulators of blood glucose levels.
 The pancreas is also responsible for the production of digestive enzymes such as lipases (digest fat), amylases (digest sugar), and proteases (digest protein).
 The pancreas releases these enzymes into the pancreatic duct, which communicates with the common bile duct and empties into the small intestine.
-Here, digestive enzymes are able to interact with food that has been consumed, and facilitate the breakdown of macromolecules in order for them to be absorbed.
+Here, digestive enzymes can interact with food that has been consumed and facilitate the breakdown of macromolecules for their absorption.

 In chronic pancreatitis, these critical functions of the pancreas are disrupted.
 Chronic pancreatitis is most frequently caused by chronic alcohol use.
 Significant alcohol consumption can lead to pancreatic injury, resulting in acute inflammation of the pancreas – acute pancreatitis.
 Repetitive episodes of acute pancreatitis ultimately result in the replacement of normal pancreatic tissue with fibrotic scar tissue.
-The scar tissue tends to calcify, which is a diagnostic features of chronic pancreatitis on abdominal imaging such as x-ray and CT scan.
+The scar tissue tends to calcify, a diagnostic feature of chronic pancreatitis on abdominal imaging such as x-ray and CT scan.
 Shrunken, fibrotic pancreatic tissue is no longer functional.
-Consequently, patients with pancreatitis typically develop diabetes mellitus and features of malabsorption such as weight loss and chronic diarrhea.
+Consequently, patients with pancreatitis typically develop diabetes mellitus and malabsorption features such as weight loss and chronic diarrhea.

 Causes of pancreatitis besides alcohol include genetic mutations (e.g., cystic fibrosis), ductal obstruction (e.g., gallstones), or systemic disease (e.g., hypertriglyceridemia, hyperparathyroidism).